jack-morgan/Personal-Website/_posts/2017-09-08-Titanic-Machine-Learning-Introduction.md

 y_train = df_train['Survived']
 X_test = df_test[['Sex','Fare','Age']]
 ```
-Now it is necessary to import `scklearn`'s `DecisionTreeClassifier`.
+Now it is necessary to import `sklearn`'s `DecisionTreeClassifier`.
 Now an instance of the classifier must be created, and then fitted to the data:

 ```python
 dtree = DecisionTreeClassifier()